canyon289/canyon289.github.io/dev/content/articles/Life/GettingAJob.md

 I really
 Let me talk about why you shouldn't listen to me, or just me.
 ### I'm only one person
-Any individual is going to biased, both in their lived experience and the way they tell it.
+Any individual is going to be biased, both in their lived experience and the way they tell it.

 Aside from this post look for other people's experiences as well to get a distribution of perspective and form your own independent conclusion